zenamons-s/Rogue/README.md

 **Separating logic into business and presentation layers will help organize the application's logic more effectively and decouple components with different levels of stability.**

 In the **presentation** layer, place the code responsible for rendering the UI and handling user input.
-This is where interaction with the goncurses library and the domain layer should be implemented.
+This is where interaction with the goncurses library (or similar) and the domain layer should be implemented.

 The **domain** layer should encapsulate business logic that is independent of any frameworks.
 In this project, it includes the logic of game-related entities — such as the game itself, the player, enemies, levels, the map, and others — as well as the game mechanics.
 For example, the player's location and the logic for updating their position and attributes on the map must reside in this layer and then be passed to the presentation layer for rendering.
 Note that, according to the **clean architecture** principle, the business logic layer must not depend on the other layers.
 This is achieved by applying the **dependency inversion principle**.